SciML/Catalyst.jl/docs/src/model_creation/dsl_basics.md

     kX, X --> Y
     kY, Y --> X
 end
-nothing # hide
 ```
-Generally, anything that is a [permitted Julia variable name](@id https://docs.julialang.org/en/v1/manual/variables/#man-allowed-variable-names) can be used to designate a species or parameter in Catalyst.
+Generally, anything that is a [permitted Julia variable name](https://docs.julialang.org/en/v1/manual/variables/#man-allowed-variable-names) can be used to designate a species or parameter in Catalyst.

 ## [Different types of reactions](@id dsl_description_reactions)